ec-builds/enterprise-homelab/projects/network-infrastructure/README.md

 See [`dns-filtering-adguard-home.md`](./dns-filtering-adguard-home.md) for the DNS filtering and encrypted upstream resolution architecture.

-See [`dhcp-server-migration.md`](./dhcp-server-migration.md) for the DHCP migration and validation process.
+Historical DHCP migration and validation documentation is retained in the [`archive/`](./archive/) directory.

 ## DNS Architecture